Show HN: A terminal spreadsheet editor with Vim keybindings

 TLDR

-• cell is a Rust TUI spreadsheet with full Vim modal keybindings, CSV/TSV/native format support, and Excel-compatible formulas.
+• cell is a Rust terminal spreadsheet with full Vim modal editing, CSV/TSV/native .cell format support, and Excel-compatible formulas.

 Key Takeaways

-• Install via cargo install cell-sheet-tui or grab pre-built binaries for Linux, macOS, and Windows from GitHub Releases.
+• Install via cargo install cell-sheet-tui or pre-built binaries for Linux, macOS, and Windows (x86_64 + aarch64).

-• Architecture splits cell-sheet-core (data model, formula engine, file I/O) from cell-sheet-tui (Ratatui rendering, event loop), making the core testable without a terminal.
+• Architecture splits cell-sheet-core (data model, formula engine, file I/O) from cell-sheet-tui (Ratatui rendering, event loop), so the core is testable headlessly.

 Hacker News Comment Review